 Author's Saving Throw: The scene in A Prelude to War where Granuaile beats up Loki.
 It was probably meant to make her more likable but it comes so out of nowhere it's hard to take serious, and is later amended somewhat with the notation that Granuaile got insanely lucky and she knows it.

 Critical Research Failure: Susannoo and Shango are among the gods named as having been tricked by Thor into not having their stories written down and largely forgotten by the modern world.
 But Susanno's stories were written down centuries before the Prose Edda was compiled and he has served as a major figure of Japanese religion, art, and culture from ancient times to modern day.
 The same for Shango in regard to west African cultures and modern religions like Santaria.

-Darkness-Induced Audience Apathy: There have been a few complaints to this effect.
+Darkness-Induced Audience Apathy: There have been a few complaints to this effect, even In-Universe from Granuaile.
 Atticus, while firmly on the side of good, is more than willing to let a few crimes fall by the wayside in the service of what he views as more significant goals and many many of the gods operate on Jerkass Gods, and get away with it mainly by virtue of being gods.

 Aenghus Og drawing on so much power to open a portal to Hell that it kills the surrounding Earth for like twenty square miles.
 As a Tuatha de Dannan, Aenghus Og is a druid whose tattoos connect him intimately to the planet.
 Atticus does not take it well.

 Hel showing up in the body of the recently deceased widow Mac Donagh.
 Another case of It's Personal for Atticus.

 Narm: Ever since she started getting p.o.v. chapters, Granuaille can hardly pass one without obsessing over her step-father even when she's got more important things to be worrying about, like the impending end of the world or death by divine snake venom.